 Nancy G. Maynard is a Visiting Scientist in the University of Miami's Rosenstiel School of Marine and Atmospheric Science, as well as a Scientist Emeritus in the Cryospheric Sciences Branch at NASA GSFC.
 Her interests are in the use of remote sensing to observe changes (environment, climate, land use/cover) in the Arctic and their impacts on indigenous populations in the region.
 She is a Lead Author of the IPCC WG2 Report's Polar Regions Chapter and a Convening Lead Author of the US National Climate Assessment Report for the Indigenous Peoples, Lands and Resources chapter.
 Dr. Maynard developed a NASA pilot project that brought together scientists and indigenous reindeer herders from the US, Russia, and Norway to integrate remote sensing, ground-based, and indigenous data and knowledge in the Eurasian Arctic.
 She served as the Project Manager for a NASA project to increase the number of American Indian/Alaska Native undergraduates in science-related disciplines.
 Previously, she led the first NASA Environment and Health Program and other large interdisciplinary science programs at NASA HQ, and managed science policy on environment and climate change at the White House OSTP in two different Administrations.
 Dr. Maynard received a Ph.D. in Marine Biology from the Rosenstiel School of Marine and Atmospheric Science of the University of Miami in 1974.

-Diane McKnight (NAE) is a Professor of Civil, Environmental and Architectural Engineering at the University of Colorado, Boulder.
+Diane McKnight (NAE) is a professor of civil, environmental and architectural engineering and a fellow of the Institute of Artctic and Alpine Research at the University of Colorado.
 Her research focuses on interactions between hydrologic, chemical, and biological processes in controlling the dynamics in aquatic ecosystems.
 This research is carried out through field-scale experiments, modeling, and laboratory characterization of natural substrates.
 In addition, Dr. McKnight conducts research focusing on interactions between freshwater biota, trace metals, and natural organic material in diverse freshwater environments, including lakes and streams in the Colorado Rocky Mountains and in the McMurdo Dry Valleys in Antarctica.
-Dr. McKnight is a former member of the NRC’s Water Science and Technology Board and Polar Research Board.
-She received her Ph.D. in Environmental Engineering from the Massachusetts Institute of Technology.
-She is a member of the National Academy of Engineering and a Fellow of the American Geophysical Union.
+She interacts with state and local groups involved in mine drainage and watershed issues in the Rocky Mountains.
+Dr. McKnight is a member of the NRC's Polar Research Board and is a former member of the Water Science and Technology Board.
+She is a past president of the American Society of Limnology and Ocenagraphy and the Biogeosciences section of the American Geophysical Union.
+She received her Ph.D. in environmental engineering from the Massachusetts Institute of Technology and is a member of the National Academy of Engineering.

 Ellen S. Mosley-Thompson (NAS) is a Professor and Distinguished University Scholar in the Department of Geography and a Senior Research Scientist in the Byrd Polar Research Center at The Ohio State University.
 She uses the chemical and physical properties preserved in ice cores collected from the polar ice sheets and high mountain glaciers to reconstruct the Earth's complex climate history.
 These records indicate that the Earth's climate has moved outside the range of natural variability experienced over at least the last 2000 years.
 Ellen has led eight expeditions to Antarctica and six to Greenland to retrieve ice cores.
 She established Antarctica's most extensive and longest running snow accumulation network at South Pole Station.
 Ellen is the PI for the upcoming ice core drilling project on Bruce Plateau (Antarctic Peninsula) as part of the U.S. contribution to the International Polar Year.
 Ellen holds a B.S. degree in physics from Marshall University and a M.A. and Ph.D. in climatology and atmospheric science from The Ohio State University.